kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

   }
 ```

-If this isn't the first gesture in the dismissal, the transition is paused and the current percentage is taken from it.
-The transition must be paused **before** you read the percentage, otherwise you'll get an inaccurate figure.
+If this isn’t the first gesture in the dismissal, the transition is paused and the current percentage is taken from it.
+The transition must be paused **before** you read the percentage, otherwise you’ll get an inaccurate figure.

 Finally, switch over to **AppDelegate.swift** and add the following line to the `animationCleanup` closure created in `animationController(forDismissed:)`: